Raoulimer/ml_snort_plugin/README.md

         --daq-dir /usr/lib/daq/ -A none
 ```

-**ALTERNATIVE: Use the provided Runscript and Dockerfile**
+**ALTERNATIVE: Use the provided Runscript and Dockerfile.**

-In order to make running the plugin  easier I provided a [Dockerfile](#how-to-run-the-plugin-dockerfile) and a runscript (test/snortRunScript.sh)
+In order to make running the plugin  easier I provided a [Dockerfile](#how-to-run-the-plugin-dockerfile) and a runscript (test/snortRunScript.sh).
 The runscript will prompt you for parameters you want to use (they also have sensible defaults).